Search Content

 Shane K.

-Many years ago, I had the opportunity to meet Benji Menendez, who was at the time Vice President of General Cigar, the parent company of the Macanudo brand.
-Although he is now retired, Menendez brought a wealth of cigar-making expertise to the entire General Cigar portfolio, which includes famous brands such as Cohiba, Partagas, and La Gloria Cubana, in addition to Macanudo.
-His father, Alonso Menendez, created the original Montecristo brand in Cuba in 1935.
-Benji’s roots as a cigar-maker in his own right trace back to a pre-Castro Cuba where he began as an interpreter for American machinists who visited his father’s cigar factory to make equipment repairs.
+Many years ago, I had the opportunity to meet Benji Menendez when he was Vice President of General Cigar, the parent company of the Macanudo brand.
+Now retired, Menendez brought a wealth of cigar-making expertise to the General Cigar portfolio, which includes famous Cuban-legacy brands like Cohiba, Partagas, and Punch.
+Benji’s father, Alonso Menendez, created the original Montecristo brand in Cuba in 1935.
+Benji began working as an interpreter for American machinists who visited his father’s cigar factory to make equipment repairs, leading to a lifetime career in the premium cigar industry.

 85rated